Yu-Group/clinical-rule-vetting/rulevetting/projects/tbi_pecarn/data_dictionary.md

 *Note that not all of these columns will appear in the final dataset, depending on which judgement calls have been activated.*

-** indicates a feature whose coding/values or presence depends on a judgement call.
-The key in our
+** indicates a feature whose coding/values or presence depends on a judgement call
-	judgement call dictionary, as well as the default value, is provided

 *** indicates an umbrella feature, meaning that it's a feature that has sub-features whose
 	values depend on the umbrella feature (for example: where basilar skull fracture